defndaines/concordance/README.md

 would prevent using some core Clojure functions which would have to be re-written to implement the same resulting functionality.

+*This Branch* represents an approach using a mutable TreeMap to aggregate frequencies across each line of a file (instead of reading in the entire file at once).
+The performance improvement is minimal from a timing perspective, dropping from 1.6 seconds to 1.5 seconds to process "Les Misérables".

 ## License